Usher (musician): 1997–2003: My Way and 8701

 Usher's third studio album, originally titled All About U, was stated to be released in early 2001.
 The first single, "Pop Ya Collar", was released in late 2000 and became a number two hit in the UK but underperformed in the United States.
 The album was subsequently pushed back and retooled after select tracks were later leaked to the radio and Internet.
-At the same time, LaFace went dormant, moving most of its artists (including Usher) to its parent company, Arista Records.
+At the same time, LaFace went dormant, moving most of its artists, including Usher, to its parent company, Arista Records.
 After having revised and renamed to 8701, the album was released on August 7, 2001 (8.7.01).
 The first two singles "U Remind Me" and "U Got It Bad" each topped the Billboard Hot 100 for four and six weeks, respectively.
-8701 has been certified four-time platinum in the United States.
+8701 has been certified five-time platinum in the United States.

 Usher appeared in the 2001 film Texas Rangers.
 In February 2002, Usher won a Grammy for Best Male R&B Vocal Performance for "U Remind Me".
 The next year, he won the same award for "U Don't Have to Call", making Usher the only artist aside from Luther Vandross and Stevie Wonder to win this award consecutively.
-In the summer of 2002, Usher contributed vocals to P. Diddy's "I Need a Girl, Part I".
+In the summer of 2002, Usher contributed vocals to Combs' "I Need a Girl (Part One)".
 The year closed out with a trio of TV series appearances, all in November, on The Twilight Zone, 7th Heaven, Moesha, and American Dreams, the latter in which Usher portrayed Marvin Gaye.